nodesign/micropython-electrolink/README.md

 `Modules` are extensions of some specific functions that can be used with Eectrolink

+`MqttBroker` is simple Mqtt server broker easy to use

 ## Installation

 ## Electrolink server
 Install micropyton on your ESP8266 board.
 This steps will not be discussed here.
 However this is a good place to start: https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html

 You need Mqtt broker launched somewhere so you can connect your computer and your board on to.
+You can try mqttBroker from the project or use another one that you are used to.

 Before transfering files to the board change `micropythonServer/config.json` to match the ip address of your Mqtt broker.
 Then copy files to the board